dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 ### Custom render tree logic

-Most Blazor components are implemented as Razor component files (`.razor`) and are compiled by the framework to produce logic that operates on a <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder> to render their output.
+Most Blazor components are implemented as Blazor component files (`.razor`) and are compiled by the framework to produce logic that operates on a <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder> to render their output.
 However, a developer may manually implement <xref:Microsoft.AspNetCore.Components.Rendering.RenderTreeBuilder> logic using procedural C# code.
 For more information, see <xref:blazor/advanced-scenarios#manual-rendertreebuilder-logic>.

 > [!WARNING]
 > Use of manual render tree builder logic is considered an advanced and unsafe scenario, not recommended for general component development.